Royal wedding guess list: Who gets a nod from Harry, Meghan? | Taiwan News

 At least Harry and Markle won't face the 3,500 guests that his parents, Prince Charles and Lady Diana Spencer, welcomed to their 1981 "wedding of the century" in St. Paul's Cathedral in London.
 They also avoided the warehouse-sized Westminster Abbey, where Harry's brother Prince William and Kate Middleton packed in 1,900 guests for a 2011 royal wedding extravaganza televised around the world.

-Their wedding venue, St. George's Chapel at Windsor Castle, holds a mere 800 guests.
+Their wedding venue, the 15th-century St. George's Chapel at Windsor Castle, holds a mere 800 guests.
 Even so, it's going to be tough to cut that list.

 The British royals' close relatives alone number over 50 — and this time Princess Eugenie gets to bring a plus-one, fiance Jack Brooksbank.
 Harry also won't forget non-royals like Kate's sister, Pippa Middleton, her husband James Mathews, and brother James Middleton.